Pointe-St-Charles is getting a new Laotian food spot on Thursday, June 24, with Sep Lai opening on Centre Street, on the corner of Charlevoix.

 Since opening in 2006, Machiavelli has garnered a faithful neighbourhood following that would regularly stop by for those dishes — and continued to do so even once the pandemic forced the restaurant into takeout mode.
 “Even though we were doing well takeout-wise, I knew that it got to the point that I just didn’t want to make another carbonara in my life,” Marier says.

-After the second round of government closures, Marier told her partners as much, expecting that she’d have to part ways with the restaurant in which she’d earned her stripes.
+After the second round of government closures, Marier told her partners as much, expecting she’d have to part ways with the restaurant where she’d earned her stripes.
 Instead, they offered her the creative latitude to trade in the meats and heavy creams for more veggies and leafy greens in a menu inspired by her Laotian mother’s cooking.

 One thing locals will be pleased to hear, however: The BYOB model isn’t going anywhere.